-Barbering COURSE OBJECTIVE The objective of the Barbering program is to prepare students with the knowledge, technical skills, and work habits required for an entry-level position in the field of Barbering.
+COURSE OBJECTIVE The objective of the Barbering program is to prepare students with the knowledge, technical skills, and work habits required for an entry-level position in the field of Barbering.
 In addition to learning the basics of safety and sanitation, students will explore their creative side by performing a variety of barbershop facials, straight razor shaving, and hair services on mannequins and clients.
 Classroom instruction will prepare students with the basic knowledge necessary to perform various services such as cutting, coloring, and styling hair.
 Salon floor practical hours provide the opportunity to gain real life experience by utilizing the skills learned in the classroom.
-Students will be introduced to the fundamentals of hairdressing, which include haircutting, chemical processes, hair color, and finish work.
+Students will be introduced to the fundamentals of hair-dressing, which include haircutting, chemical processes, hair color, and finish work.
 Additionally, they will be introduced to skin care, facials, straight razor techniques and shaving processes.
 Students will also receive a basic knowledge of laws pertaining to the field of Barbering.
 Throughout their training students will learn about professionalism in the industry, basic business practices, media marketing, and will be encouraged to build a professional portfolio.
 This program builds upon entry-level training towards an exciting career path as a licensed barber.
-Graduates of the Barbering program will receive training that will prepare them to: - Demonstrate the skills and knowledge to successfully provide hair services in a broad range of settings. - Demonstrate ability to provide hair and skin services in a safe manner. - Utilize critical thinking, information management, communication skills, respect and responsibility. - Demonstrate professional behavior. - Take the Board of Barbering and Cosmetology written and practical exam.
+Graduates of the Barbering program will receive training that will prepare them to: - Demonstrate the skills and knowledge to successfully provide hair services in a broad range of settings. - Demonstrate ability to provide hair and skin services in a safe manner. - Utilize critical thinking, information management, communication skills, respect and responsibility. - Demonstrate professional behavior. - Take the Board of Barbering and Cosmetology exam.

 Students who successfully complete the program will be documented as "Graduate" and as proof of such accomplishment will receive a DIPLOMA.

 CAREER PATHS/JOB TITLES

 Graduates from this program will be prepared to seek entry-level employment in a variety of jobs in the barbering industry including the salon and barbershop environments.

 See the "Occupational Outcomes" section of this catalog to view the list of Standard Occupational Classification (SOC) Codes available to graduates of this program.

 STUDENT SUPPLIES

 A mobile tablet, e-textbook, instructional material, student kit, and uniforms are required and available for purchase.

 HOURS OF INSTRUCTION/PROGRAM LENGTH

 1680 Clock Hours

 Classes are held Monday through Friday for 41 weeks.
 See your Admissions Representative for available class times.

 THE PROGRAM

 The classroom instruction and practical learning experiences will include the following, but the order may change based on class availability.
 The Institute of Technology reserves the right to change the content of the courses due to modifications in content by the field of Barbering.

 BARB 100 Disinfection & Sanitation

 (102.5 Clock Hours)

 Disinfection and sanitation applying to the cosmetology and barbering industries will be introduced.
 Procedures to protect the health of the client and student will be discussed.
 Proper disinfection techniques for equipment used in salons and barber shops will be identified.

 BARB 105 Haircutting

 (102.5 Clock Hours)

 Haircutting is a basic foundational skill which designs are built upon.
 Students will gain familiarity with the use of various tools of haircutting including successful client consultations.
 Four basic haircuts will be covered.

 BARB 110 Hairstyling

 (102.5 Clock Hours)

-Development of fundamentals of hairstyling will be discussed.
-Skills of blow drying, iron works, roller placement, braiding and the elevated importance of finishing work will be covered.
-The five elements of hair design and their specific contributions to a hairstyle will be identified.
+Development of fundamentals of hairstyling will be dis-

 (Continued on page 9)